Explore synthetic monitor results

 Each row in the table lists the status, date, duration, and it links to a page that displays the current code and logs relevant to that execution.

-To view summary information about an execution, on the Synthetic monitor details page, click the link to the execution.
-The new page displays the following:
+To view the logs, traces, and summary information for an execution, on the Synthetic monitor details page, click the link to the execution.
+From this page, you can do the following:

-• For Mocha test, a Test results pane lists the results for each test.
+• For Mocha test, view results for each test.
 For example, if your synthetic monitor contains four Mocha tests, then the Test results pane contains four entries.
 Each entry in the list is annotated as a pass or fail.

 If you select an entry marked as failed, then the failing code is displayed and highlighted.